Topological Graphic Passwords And Their Matchings Towards Cryptography: Graph labelling analysis

 \subsection{Pan-labellings}

-A pan-labelling is constituted of a topological structure and some operations based on numbers, Topsnut-gpws, sets, groups etc. In general, a pan-labelling may be a traditional labelling/coloring of graph theory, or others introduced here.
-A coloring can be admitted by each simple graph, but a labelling is admitted by part of simple graphs.
+A pan-labelling is constituted of a topological structure and some operations based on numbers, letters, Topsnut-gpws, sets, groups etc. In general, a pan-labelling may be a traditional graph labelling/coloring of graph theory, or others introduced here.
+A coloring can be admitted by each simple graph, but a traditional labelling is admitted only by part of simple graphs.

-For a $(p,q)$-graph $G$, a pan-labelling $f$ is defined on a domain $S\subseteq V(G)\cup E(G)$, and yields the main-range $f(S)=\{f(x):x\in S\}$.
-Furthermore, $f$ gives a mapping $f'$ based on the edge-domain $E(G)$ and produces the derivative range $f'(E(G))=\{f'(uv)=F(f(u),f(v)):uv\in E(G)\}$, where $F(f(u),f(v))$ is a function of two variables.
+For a $(p,q)$-graph $G$, a \emph{pan-labelling} $f$ is defined on a \emph{domain} $S\subseteq V(G)\cup E(G)$, and yields the \emph{main-range} $f(S)=\{f(x):x\in S\}$.
+Furthermore, $f$ gives a mapping $f'$ based on the edge-domain $E(G)$ and produces the \emph{derivative range} where $F(f(u),f(v))$ is a \emph{function} of two variables.
 The main range or the derivative range is one of number sets, graph sets, group sets, Topsnut-sets, and so on.

 Definition \ref{defn:sequence-labelling} is one of generalized labelling definitions for connecting more well-defined graph labellings.